Things To Do

 Cochinita Pibil

-Slow-roasted pork marinated with achiote and sour orange, traditionally served with pickled onions and tortillas.
+Slow-roasted pork marinated in achiote and sour orange, typically served with tortillas or onions; widely found in local eateries and market stalls.

 Must-Try!